hunaidkhan/PathFinding-Visualizer/README.md

 Many famous applications and games, including Google Maps, use this algorithm due to its effeciency.
 It has a time complexity of O(V2) but with min priority queue it's time complexity drops to O(V + ElogV)

 # How to use the Application
-You can easily visulaize how the algorithm works by pressing the Visualize button.
+You can easily visualize how the algorithm works by pressing the Visualize button.
 You can draw walls by clicking and dragging across the grid to make it a bit harder for the algorithm and can clearly see how easily Dijkstra's pierces through even the most complex mases with ease while guranteeing the shortest path!